 Welcome!
 This site is inspired by the Digital Garden concept, which essentially means that I'm writing not just to share information, but also to encourage discussion and mutual learning.
 If you have some thoughts about anything here, please feel free to reach out on Twitter.

-And finally, I have a newsletter where I send out interesting things I've come across over the past week and the occasional nature photo.
+And finally, I have a newsletter where I write about tech thoughts, interesting things I've read, and project updates each Thursday.

 I'm a co-founder of Carevoyance, a sales acceleration tool that enables healthcare sellers to zero in on their best prospects and generate custom reports and insights with just a few clicks.

 I spend most of my time there creating new data analyses, working on the backend API and database systems, and developing tooling to research data anomalies and automate repetitive tasks.
 Recently I've been active on the front-end too, and have been spearheading a transition from AngularJS (1.x) to Svelte.

 Before starting my own venture, I interfaced with advanced network switching chips at Arista Networks and worked on JTAG hardware debuggers and embedded operating systems at Green Hills Software.
 Running a small startup feels very different from working at these companies, and it has its ups and downs, but I love it.